ubiquity-os-marketplace/command-wallet/README.md

 # `@ubiquibot/command-wallet`

-Helps users setting their wallet to collect subsequent task rewards.
+Allows users to register their wallets to collect rewards.

 ## Prerequisites